 - The NHS programme budget spend on vision problems in Somerset was almost £25 million (2011/12)

-- More than 6,000 are estimated to be living with a form of cataract
+- More than 7,000 are estimated to be at risk of or living with sight loss due to a form of cataract (2016)

 - In 2012/13, there were 136,250 NHS sight tests carried out in Somerset